tmobile/magentaA11y/_checklist-web/nav.md

 ### Role

 - Identifies itself as navigation
-- **DO NOT** add menu or option roles with arrow key event listeners unless you're building an actual application like Gmail.
+- **DO NOT** add 'menu' or 'option' roles with arrow key event listeners unless you're building an actual application like Gmail.

 ### Focus